cerner/smart-on-fhir-tutorial/README.md

 A major goal of SMART on FHIR is interoperability.
 Any EHR that conforms to the SMART on FHIR standard should be able to launch our app with minimal modifications.
 To demonstrate interoperability, you'll try registering and launching our app in another popular sandbox made by [SMART Health IT](https://smarthealthit.org/) team.

-Think about what settings were specific to the HSPC Sandbox, figure out if you need to change anything in launch-smart-sandbox.html to make it work with the [SMART Health IT Launcher](http://docs.smarthealthit.org/sandbox/) sandbox, and test your app out!
+Think about what settings were specific to the logica Sandbox, figure out if you need to change anything in launch-smart-sandbox.html to make it work with the [SMART Health IT Launcher](http://docs.smarthealthit.org/sandbox/) sandbox, and test your app out!

 ## 13.2 Launch App using a Stand-alone Launch (Advanced)